Jean-Baptiste-Garcia/history-store/README.md

 historys-store is a server-side module used to store different versions of report.
 When used with [history-trend](https://github.com/Jean-Baptiste-Garcia/history-trend), it becomes possible to compute any trend of any report over time.

-This is a very simple file system storage not intended to support huge numbers of versions.
+This is a very simple persistent file system storage which is not intended to support huge numbers of versions.

 Installation
 ------------